Crowds protest death of man after arrest by Baltimore police

 Gray’s death follows a series of killings of unarmed black men by white police.
 The deadly encounters include incidents in New York City and North Charleston, South Carolina.

-Additional reporting by Ellen Wulfhorst in New York, Suzannah Gonzalez in Chicago and Julia Edwards in Washington; Writing by Ian Simpson; Editing by Bill Trott, Lisa Von Ahn, Ted Botha and Sandra Maler
+Additional reporting by Ellen Wulfhorst in New York, Suzannah Gonzalez in Chicago and Julia Edwards in Washington; Writing by Ian Simpson; Editing by Lisa Von Ahn, Ted Botha, Sandra Maler and Leslie Adler